gotthardp/lorawan-server/doc/Connectors.md

    - `http://` for HTTP POST or `https://` for HTTP/SSL
    - `mqtt://` for MQTT or `mqtts://` for MQTT/SSL
    - `amqp://` for AMQP or `amqp://` for AMQP/SSL
- - **Published Uplinks**, which is a server pattern for constructing the publication topic for uplink messages, e.g. `out/{devaddr}`.
+ - **Publish Uplinks**, which is a server pattern for constructing the publication topic for uplink messages, e.g. `out/{devaddr}`.
 This can be used to include the actual DevEUI, DevAddr or other data field in the message topic.
- - **Published Events**, which is a server pattern for constructing the publication topic for event messages.
+ - **Publish Events**, which is a server pattern for constructing the publication topic for event messages.
  - **Subscribe**, which is a topic to be subscribed.
 It may include broker specific wilcards, e.g. `in/#`.
 The MQTT broker will then send messages with a matching